CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Access to CARTO from outside the cluster
-By default, the `router` Service of CARTO selfhosted is configured in mode `ClusterIP` so it's only usable from inside the cluster.
+By default, the `router` Service of CARTO self-hosted is configured in mode `ClusterIP` so it's only usable from inside the cluster.
 To access to it you can exec locally a [kubectl port-forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) but this only make it accessible to your machine.

-To made it accessible from the internet (or outside the Kubernetes network) you need to properly configure the `router` Service (the easiest way) or create an Ingress.
+To made it accessible from the internet (or outside the Kubernetes network) you need to properly [configure the `router` Service](#service-as-loadbalancer) (the easiest way) or create an Ingress.

+Additionally, depending of the way to reach your self-hosted from internet, you would need to [configure the HTTPS/TLS](#configure-tls).

-### General notes
+### Router general notes
 <!--
 TODO: Document timeout increment and disable internal TLS and so on
 TODO: Talk about static IP
 -->

-### Service
+### Service as LoadBalancer

-That's the easiest way of open your CARTO selfhosted to the world.
+That's the easiest way of open your CARTO self-hosted to the world.
 You need to change the `router` Service type to `LoadBalancer`.

-You can check an example [here](service_loadBalancer/config.yaml) (keep in mind the [general notes](#general-notes) before to proceed).
+You can check an example [here](service_loadBalancer/config.yaml) (keep in mind the [general notes](#router-general-notes) before to proceed).

 <!--
 TODO: We need to talk about TLS and so on...